arbabf/safespaces/README.md

 # safespaces
-Sensory safe spaces in VR for neurodivergent people
+This repository is part of a research project exploring sensory safe spaces in virtual reality for neurodivergent people.
+It is still under construction.